The Ultimate Aeonium Winter Care Guide

 Mealy bugs

 These little white bugs are one of the most common of the succulent pests.
 To remove these, we simply suggest for you to physically remove them with tweezers or a fine brush.
-Rubbing alcohol may be used, but we have not found it to be super effective.
+You can use neem oil or any bug clear spray too.

 Caterpillar